Arizona Snowbowl, Arizona

 Arizona Snowbowl Review

 We weren’t expecting much because of the location and when you look at the trail map it’s not that impressive, but we were actually very surprised at how great it was.
-The week before we arrived they had gotten about 3-feet of snow, and the coverage was great with a 77-inch base.
+Well, the stars were aligned for us.
+The week before we arrived, they had gotten about 3-feet of snow, and the coverage was great with a 77-inch base.
 Also, after a long battle with the local tribes, they finally were able to install snowmaking recently, so even the lower elevations were well-covered.

 The resort has one of the largest beginner slopes we’ve ever seen on the lower-left of the trail map.
 Luckily this is where most of the people were.
 It was a Friday and in the afternoon a whole bunch of (I’m assuming local) skiers arrived and most of them were renting equipment.